-With Local Authority funding for rehab almost impossible to get and centres being closed, the Help Me Stop Dayhab programme provides a highly effective new service.
-And starting at £16 an hour the cost makes recovery affordable to most.
+With Local Authority funding for residential rehab almost impossible to get and centres being closed, the Help Me Stop Dayhab programme provides a highly effective intensive face to face and online drug and alcohol treatment service.
+And starting at just £23 an hour the cost makes recovery affordable to most.

 Tried and tested in the US, Dayhab is not only affordable, its success rates are as high, if not higher than residential .
-Our flexible programme fits around daily life; we’re open early mornings, during the day, late evenings and weekends.
-So recovery can run alongside work, study or family commitments.
+Our flexible programme fits around daily life; we’re open early mornings, during the day and late evenings.
+Treatment programmes are also available online in the morning and evenings so recovery can run alongside work, study or family commitments.

 Our programme draws on the National Institute of Clinical Excellence guidelines and makes use of other evidence-based practises such as the Substance Abuse and Mental Health Services Administration, the American Society of Addiction Medicine and the Commission on Accreditation of Rehabilitation Facilities.

 The 12-step approach is a part of our programme and, in following this model, all clients will be expected to attend meetings outside of the programme.
 Some clients and professionals may have a preconceived idea of this approach and some of the terminology used.
 But, by reducing these common misconceptions, we give our client group a solid base on which to build a sustainable, abstinent life.
 Many of our therapists are in 12-step recovery and act as guides and give inspiration to our clients.